DevCTx/unit_tests_practice/questionnaire_import.md

 The good answer is saved under ```réponse```
 ___

-> questionnaire_import.py
+> python questionnaire_import.py

-loads json quiz files and converts them to a new format by creating one file per difficulty category
+loads json quiz files and converts them to a new json format by creating one file per difficulty category

-### json quizz format after import :
+### Sample of the json quizz format after import :
 ```json
 {
   "categorie" : "Animaux",